Flamethr0wer/ArduinoDS4/README.md

 2. Click the upload icon (or Sketch > Upload)
 3. While it is compiling, press the reset button on your Arduino
     - On Windows with the Arduino IDE, this can be done after the "Compiling sketch..." notification changes to "Uploading..."
+    - If you get an upload error try pressing the reset button earlier or later

 ### 5. Restore

-If you wish to return your Arduino back to "normal" then you will need to reverse the change board steps above.
+**OPTIONAL**: If you wish to return your Arduino back to "normal" then you will need to reverse the change board steps above:

-1. In the Arduino IDE, load Blink by File > Examples > 01 Basics > Blink
+1. In the Arduino IDE, load a standard sketch eg Blink by File > Examples > 01 Basics > Blink
 2. Set board type back to normal by selecting Tools > Board "{your board}" > "Arduino AVR Boards" > "{your board}"
-3. Upload following steps above ie click upload then press reset on the arduino board
+3. Upload the standard AVR and sketch following steps above ie click upload then press reset on the arduino board

 ## Troubleshooting